MCT-master/mct-master.github.io/_posts/2020-10-16-joni-creepy-voice-in-zoom.md

 [![FaceOSC](/assets/image/2020_10_16_joni_cover.png)](https://www.youtube.com/watch?v=jVwoz0PIpYE&feature=youtu.be&ab_channel=mok614)

-Please click to view video.
+Please click to view the video.
 Imagine if I am having quirky facial expressions during Zoom meeting and I turn my 'mindfulness mode' on, the voice of my loved one will communicate with me based on how I act in front of the camera.
 It could be heart-warming and creepy at the same time.